MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Implement **NPC-to-NPC interaction system**
 - ✅ Set start the conversation of the two NPC
-- Choose randomly two NPC to speak
+- ✅ Choose randomly two NPC to speak
 - Save the dialogue when finish
 - Load and show the dialogue
-- Debug system prompts for AI dialogue to provide a better behaviour
-- Debug and polish NPC interactions

-- Design + art time
+- ✅ **Design + art time**
-- Refactor UI NPC to be in a grid and put some art on it
+- ✅ Refactor UI NPC to be in a grid and put some art on it
+- Refactor UITooltip art and where it shows

 - Refactor dialogues UI and put some art
-- Refactor UITooltip art and where it shows
 - Add some art to the NPC prefab
 - Add some art on the bubble chat prefab
 - Add some art to the chat canvas